madebyqwerty/code-time/README.md

 We built using [SvelteKit](https://kit.svelte.dev) and [PocketBase](https://pocketbase.io).

-It allows users record their programming sessions, and then sort through them.
+The app allows users to record their programming sessions, these sessions can then be filtered and sorted.
+It also allows users to create their own labels and then filter their sessions according to them, and it also has a manager function where the manager has the ability to see the sessions of his team members.

 # Česká verze